arohyadav/arohyadav/README.md

 ### Hi there!
 I'm Aroh Yadav 👋

-I have a background in Cloud & Devops technologies.
+I have background in Cloud & Devops technologies.

 <!--